Revised results from the Economic Accounts Project published on the 19 December 2019 can be found in the bulletin below.

 - Trade is the total value of external sales minus imports.

 Measurement of these four activities is captured in the framework of the SUTs.
 In addition to the calculation of a balanced GDP the SUTs provide detailed data on the supply and use of commodities, inter-industry flows and the structure of the economy.

 The Input-Output Tables (IOTs) are derived from the SUTs.
 These tables provide a framework for modelling the impacts of changes to the domestic economy and are the pre-requisite for calculating a range of derived data such as multipliers used for economic planning, analysis and forecasting.

-The Supply and Use tables (SUTs) provide a picture of the flows of products and services in the economy for a single year and are used to set the level of annual current price Gross Domestic Product (GDP).
+The Supply-Use tables (SUTs) provide a picture of the flows of products and services in the economy for a single year and are used to set the level of annual current price Gross Domestic Product (GDP).
 They show the composition of uses and resources across institutional sectors and the inter-dependence of industries in order to reconcile the production, income and expenditure approaches to the measurement of GDP.

 Next steps and Further information

 The statistics will remain classified as experimental statistics until user feedback indicates that they are useful and credible.

 NISRA is making these experimental statistics available so that users and stakeholders can be involved in their development.
 NISRA has engaged extensively throughout the project with expert users of NI economic statistics whose views have helped shape the development of the SUTs.
 Users include Department for the Economy, Department of Finance, and Department of Agriculture, Environment and Rural Affairs economists, the Ulster University Economic Policy Centre and a number of NI economic commentators and consultants.

 NISRA hope to receive informed feedback which will improve the quality and value of the statistics.
 In addition, this release is to help users become aware of the work undertaken by NISRA in the continued development of the Supply-Use framework for Northern Ireland.